 The Davis Family Foundation only supports organizations whose primary purpose falls within one of the following categories:

 Educational Organizations: Colleges, universities, and other educational institutions.
-(Grants are not made to public elementary and secondary schools, nor to schools that receive financial support from a church or other religious organization.
+(Grants are not made to public elementary and secondary schools, nor to schools which receive financial support from a church or other religious organization.
 Trustees will consider requests from other educational organizations whose purpose is to promote systemic change in education or provide innovative programs whose objectives are to improve education.)

 Medical Organizations: Hospitals, clinics and medical research organizations.
 Trustees will consider requests from other similar health organizations for programs designed to increase the effectiveness or decrease the cost of medical care.